SpotlightKid/python-rtmidi/examples/drumseq/README.rst

 Lines starting with a hash (``#``) are ignored and can be used for comments or temporarily muting a drum sound.
-The third field of each line, after the pattern sequence, should name or describe the drum sound to use, but you are free to put there whatever you want, the field is not used by the sequenzer.
+The third field of each line, after the pattern sequence, should name or describe the drum sound to use, but you are free to put there whatever you want, the field is not used by the sequencer.

 You can change the MIDI port, channel, bank and program via command line options and also specify the BPM at which the pattern is played back.